groupdocs/reference.groupdocs.com/content/sites/groupdocs/metadata/english/java/com.groupdocs.metadata.core/pdfinspectionpackage/_index.md

 ---
 title: PdfInspectionPackage
-second_title: GroupDocs.Metadata for Java API Reference
+second_title: GroupDocs.Signature for Java API Reference
 description: Contains information about PDF document parts that can be considered as metadata in some cases.
 type: docs
-weight: 189
+weight: 188
 url: /java/com.groupdocs.metadata.core/pdfinspectionpackage/
 ---
 **Inheritance:**